 In the second incident in 2019, a few decommissioned servers at one of Morgan Stanley’s local branches went missing from the inventory.
 The missing servers’ hard disks were left with a portion of the customers’ deleted data in an unencrypted form — later attributed to a software flaw.
 This data was accessible to whosoever was in possession of the missing servers.

 The two incidents potentially exposed the current and former customers’ sensitive data to an unauthorized third party with a “lifetime risk of identity theft”— as stated by the lawyers representing two of the plaintiffs.
-The notification letter, sent by Morgan Stanley to the California attorney general, states that the exposed data may comprise customers’ PII, such as account names and numbers, social security number, passport number, contact information, date of birth, etc.
+The notification letter, sent by Morgan Stanley to the California attorney general, states that the exposed data may comprise customers’ PII, such as account names and numbers, social security numbers, passport numbers, contact information, date of birth, etc.

 The following aspects standout as the root cause of these data leakage incidents:

-Morgan Stanley’s situation stems from the fact that the data wiping jobs were outsourced to a third party vendor— bringing forth the aspect of “due diligence” into the picture and subsequent lapses in process efficacy and documentation.
+Morgan Stanley’s situation stems from the fact that the data wiping jobs were outsourced to a third-party vendor— bringing forth the aspect of “due diligence” into the picture and subsequent lapses in process efficacy and documentation.

 Adoption of a professional data erasure software tool could have helped the bank preempt the situation in several ways, as follows: